ProfAvery/profavery.github.io/_posts/2020-09-14-Scheduling-Office-Hours-Appointments.md

 > Can you show me how to schedule a private appointment with you using Canvas?
 >
-> When I click "Office Hours – Scheduled Appointments" in the Canvas course, it leads to a Zoom meeting that keeps me waiting forever.
+> When I click "Office Hours" in the Canvas course, it leads to a Zoom meeting that keeps me waiting forever.
 I'm not sure what to do next.

 ## Scheduling an appointment